labordynamicsinstitute/replicability-training/jira-workflow-training.md

 To complete this stage, enter the direct URL of the report, i.e., in the relevant repository:
 > https://bitbucket.org/aeaverification/aearep-2/src/master/REPLICATION.md

-At this time, you can submit the report for review.
+You can now proceed to change the status to `Under Review`

 ## Updating information
 - When receiving updated files from authors, do NOT create "update" or "new" directories.
 The current state of the repository should always correspond to the author's structure.
 Overwrite files, delete files.
 The previous state is preserved in Git.
 This will also tell you what files have changed.